Amerasian: The Forgotten Amerasians

-Unlike their counterparts in other countries, American-Asians or Amerasians, in the Philippines remain impoverished and neglected.
-A study was done by the University of the Philippines' Center for Women Studies further found that many Amerasians have experienced some form of abuse and even domestic violence.
+Unlike their counterparts in other countries, American-Asians or Amerasians in the Philippines remain impoverished and neglected.
+A study by the University of the Philippines' Center for Women Studies found that many Amerasians have experienced some form of abuse and/or domestic violence.
 The findings cited cases of racial, gender and class discrimination that Amerasian children and youth suffer from strangers, peers, classmates and teachers.
-The study also said black Amerasians seem to suffer more from racial and class discrimination than their white counterparts.
+The study also said black Amerasians seem to suffer more from racial and class discrimination than their white-descended counterparts.

-Two-thirds are raised by single mothers, others by relatives and non-relatives; six percent live on their own or in institutions and 90 percent were born out of wedlock.
-It was reported in 1993 that prostitutes are increasingly Amerasian, children of prostitutes caught in a cycle that transcends generations.
+Two-thirds of Amerasian children are raised by single mothers, others by relatives and non-relatives.
+6% live on their own or in institutions, and 90% were born out of wedlock.
+It was reported in 1993 that prostitutes are increasingly Amerasian (especially black amerasian females), and frequently children of prostitutes who are caught in a cycle that transcends generations.

 Legal action

 In 1982, the U.S. passed the Amerasian Immigration Act, giving preferential immigration status to Amerasian children born during the Vietnam Conflict.
-The act did not apply to Amerasians born in the Philippines, who can only become United States citizens if their father claims them; most do not.
+The act did not apply to Amerasians born in the Philippines.
+They can become United States citizens only if claimed by their fathers; most fathers fail to do so.
+To become citizens of the United States, Filipino Amerasians must be able to show proof of parentage by a U.S. citizen before they turn eighteen years old; most are unable to do so before that cut off age.

 A class-action suit was filed in 1993 on their behalf in the International Court of Complaints in Washington, DC, to establish Filipino American children's rights to assistance.
-The court denied the claim, ruling that the children were the products of unmarried women who provided sexual services to U.S. service personnel in the Philippines and were therefore engaged in illicit acts of prostitution.
+The court denied the claim, ruling that the children were born to unmarried women who provided sexual services to U.S. service personnel in the Philippines and who were therefore engaged in illicit acts of prostitution.
 Such illegal activity could not be the basis for any legal claim.

+In 2012, the number of Amerasians descended from American servicemen in the Philippines or “G.I. babies” was estimated to be around 250,000.

 South Korea

 Since the Korean War, there has been a significant population of Amerasians in South Korea.
 Many Amerasians were born into "Camptowns" which were established by the South Korean government.
 The women in these Camptowns were affected by the post-war poverty and turned to prostitution with American soldiers.
-This perpetuated the stereotype that children born in Camptown's were mothered by prostitutes.
-The South Korean government never viewed Korean Amerasians as Korean citizens.
-Hence, the government encouraged the foreign adoption of mixed South Korean babies.
-United States Congress passed the 1953 Refugee Relief Act which allowed 4000 Amerasians to emigrate to the US for adoption.
+This perpetuated the stereotype that children born in Camptowns were mothered by prostitutes.
+The South Korean government never viewed Korean Amerasians as Korean citizens but encouraged the foreign adoption of mixed South Korean babies.
+In 1953 the United States Congress passed the Refugee Relief Act, which allowed 4000 Amerasians to emigrate to the US for adoption.
 This group became commonly known as Korean Adoptees.
 They were part of the International adoption of South Korean children that made up roughly 160,000 adoptees.